code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-Spring WS provides good support for setting and mapping the SOAPAction header as we have illustrated in above example.
+Setting up basic authentication on the client side using Spring WS is pretty simple when using the Apache client.
+The server side is even easier when running on Spring Boot.

-If you have any additional thoughts let me know down below.
-Thanks!
+Drop me a line if you found the example useful.
+Or let me know in case of questions.